 In the existing literature, numerical analyses of sensitive clay landslides are often conducted using 2D models.
 Nevertheless, there are evidence that 2D and 3D models can yield notably distinct outcomes.
 Consequently, we have developed a 3D model specifically tailored for analyzing the retrogressive failure of the quick clays.
 This study rigorously compares our model with real-world observations from the Gjerdrum landslides, revealing a high degree of alignment between our numerical predictions and on-site observations.

-One distinctive aspect of our model is its ability to integrate three critical elements: (1) the reconstruction of a 3D terrain coupled with intricate layers of quick clays; (2) the assignment of 3D soil properties based on Cone Penetration Test (CPTU) data; and (3) the computation of retrogressive distances and the onset of failure within a unified framework, employing large deformation analysis grounded in the Material Point Method.
-Our model provides an avenue to explore the dynamic behavior of sensitive clays in three dimensions.
-In addition to serving as an alternative to empirical methods, it offers the capability to predict retrogressive distances.
+One distinctive aspect of our model is its ability to integrate three critical elements: (1) the reconstruction of a 3D terrain coupled with intricate layers of quick clays; (2) the assignment of 3D soil properties based on Cone Penetration Test (CPTU) data; and (3) the computation of retrogressive distances and the onset of failure within a unified framework, employing large deformation analysis utilizing in the Material Point Method.
+Our model provides a tool to explore the progressive/retrogressive nature of quick clay slides in three dimensions.
+In addition to serving as an alternative to empirical methods, it offers the capability to predict retrogressive distances as well as run out distances for debris material.
+However, further studies are needed to give possible recommendations for parameters and findings, enabling utilization of this method in evaluation of possible impact areas in hazard mapping.

 Moreover, our research quantifies the impact of the softening rate on sensitive clay layers, which is a critical factor governing the failure mechanisms of sensitive clay landslides.
 Notably, our numerical findings suggest that the initial shear band may not be strictly confined to propagating exclusively along the quick clay layers.
 Instead, it's plausible that shear bands align with the quick clay layers during the retrogressive process.
+This is as expected.

-Nevertheless, it's essential to acknowledge certain limitations of our model: (1) The 3D numerical model is presently limited to total stress analysis at a slope scale; (2) Accurate detection of sensitive clay layers and precise characterization of soil properties are prerequisites to avoid overestimation of retrogressive distances in numerical predictions; (3) The computational demands are substantial, necessitating access to high-performance computing facilities.
+It's essential to acknowledge certain limitations of our model: (1) The 3D numerical model is presently limited to total stress analysis; (2) Accurate detection of sensitive clay layers and precise characterization of soil properties are prerequisites for good simulations.; (3) The computational demands are substantial, necessitating access to high-performance computing facilities.

-To achieve a more comprehensive understanding of the realistic failure mechanisms of sensitive clay landslides, the pursuit of effective stress analysis could be a promising avenue for future research.
+To achieve a more comprehensive understanding of failure mechanisms of sensitive clay landslides, the pursuit of effective stress analysis should be considered for future research.

 Acknowledgements